Emily Janiga: NCAA

 Janiga played for Mercyhurst University from the 2012–13 season until the 2015–16 season.
 She made an immediate impact on the team, with a hat trick in her second game.
-She ended her Freshman year with the second most goals in the conference, and was named to the All-CHA Rookie team.
+She ended her Freshman year with the second most goals in the conference and was named to the All-CHA Rookie team.
 As a sophomore, she was named to the All-CHA First team.
-In her junior season at Mercyhurst University, she was named the College Hockey America Conference (CHA) Player of the Year, she was the conference scoring leader, and a member of the All-CHA First Team.
+In her junior season at Mercyhurst University, she was named the College Hockey America Conference (CHA) Player of the Year, she was the conference scoring leader and a member of the All-CHA First Team.
 She was the captain of the Mercyhurst team during her Junior and Senior years.
-During her collegiate career, she scored 151 points (72 Goals, 79 Assists) in 141 games, attend 3 NCAA Final 8 tournaments and 2 NCAA Frozen Four tournaments.
-She wrapped up her career at Mercyhurst University by earning Female Athlete of the Year her senior year (2016).
+During her collegiate career, she scored 151 points (72 Goals, 79 Assists) in 141 games, and attended 3 NCAA Final 8 tournaments and 2 NCAA Frozen Four tournaments.
+She wrapped up her career at Mercyhurst University by earning Female Athlete of the Year in her senior year (2016).